Mental health problems – an introduction

 - supported housing schemes – these enable you to live independently, in furnished accommodation, with the back-up of a mental health support worker in case you need extra help.

-(See our pages on housing and mental health for more information.)
+(See our pages on housing and mental health for more information about the link between your mental health and your housing situation.)

 I did take myself to the crisis team at A&E and got some help, [although I was] left to sit on my own for two hours.
 [After waiting] I was put in touch with the right people – they came to see me while I was there and I had a psych evaluation.

 Hospital inpatient services support people with severe mental health problems, or people who are experiencing a crisis.
-The majority of hospital admissions are voluntary, but if you are assessed and judged to be at risk of harming yourself or others, you can be detained under a section of the Mental Health Act 1983 (often called being sectioned).
+Most hospital admissions are voluntary, but if you are assessed and judged to be at risk of harming yourself or others, you can be detained under a section of the Mental Health Act 1983 (in England and Wales).
+This is often called being sectioned.
 How long you stay in hospital will depend on your personal situation.

 It began changing for me when one hospital suggested that there was a way forward... they were able to offer me far more time than individuals had.